Director of Child and Adolescent Medicine, Georgia

 Douglas Adult Eating Disorder Treatment Center – Durham, NC

-Eliza Russ, MBA, MSW, LCSW, CEDS-S, earned her bachelor’s degree in Psychology from the University of the South in Sewanee, TN, and a master’s degree in Social Work from the University of North Carolina at Chapel Hill.
-She has experience providing individual, family, and group therapy for patients with eating disorders across multiple levels of care, most recently serving the outpatient population in a private practice.
-During that time, she also obtained her master’s degree in Business Administration from the University of North Carolina at Chapel Hill.
+Eliza earned her bachelor’s degree in psychology from the University of the South in Sewanee, Tennessee, and a master’s degree in social work from the University of North Carolina at Chapel Hill.
+She has experience providing individual, family, and group therapy for patients with eating disorders across multiple levels of care.
+Most recently, Eliza served the outpatient population in a private practice.
+During that time, she also obtained her master’s degree in business administration from the University of North Carolina at Chapel Hill.

-In addition to her training as a psychotherapist, Eliza has experience providing clinical supervision to therapists and interns and is passionate about supporting the professional growth of emerging colleagues.
-She earned her Clinical Supervision Certification through NASW-NC and is an approved supervisor through the International Association of Eating Disorder Professionals.
+In addition to her training as a psychotherapist, Eliza has experience providing clinical supervision to therapists and interns.
+She earned her Clinical Supervision Certification (CEDS-S) through NASW-NC and is an approved supervisor through the International Association of Eating Disorder Professionals.
+Eliza is passionate about supporting the professional growth of emerging colleagues.

-Locations of The Emily Program Eating Disorder Treatment Center
+Locations of The Emily Program Eating Disorder Treatment Centers

 The Emily Program, Veritas Collaborative’s sibling brand, has 15 treatment locations across Minnesota, Washington, Ohio, and Pennsylvania.
 Combining evidence-based treatment with personalized integrative interventions, The Emily Program offers a continuum of care for children, adolescents, and adults of all genders with eating disorders of all types.

-The journey to recovery can be complex and challenging, but full recovery is possible.
-Amy is proud to be a part of an organization with the skills and reputation to facilitate that successful recovery path for patients and their families.
+The healing journey can be complex and challenging, but full recovery from an eating disorder is possible.
+Amy is proud to be part of an organization with the skills and reputation to facilitate that successful recovery path for patients and their families.

 Best-practice care for lasting recovery from eating disorders